-A native of Minneapolis, MN, Peter Krause is an Emmy Award- and Golden Globe-nominated actor who most recently starred in the drama series “The Catch,” opposite Mireille Enos.
+A native of Minneapolis, MN, Peter Krause is an Emmy Award- and Golden Globe-nominated actor.
+Prior to 9-1-1, he starred in the drama series “The Catch,” opposite Mireille Enos.

 Krause is best known for his work on the acclaimed cable drama “Six Feet Under,” for which he was nominated for three Emmy Awards, two Golden Globe Awards and two Screen Actors Guild (SAG) Awards.
 He also received two Screen Actors Guild Awards as part of the “Six Feet Under” ensemble.

 Krause made his television debut as a regular on Carol Burnett’s hit variety show, “Carol and Company,” followed by a recurring role on the popular series “Cybill.”
 His additional TV credits include “Parenthood,” alongside Lauren Graham; “Dirty Sexy Money”; “Sports Night”; and the cable miniseries “The Lost Room.”